 Here are seven of the most beautiful and historically fascinating catacombs from elsewhere in the world.

 Catacombs originated in the Middle East about 6000 years ago and spread to Rome with Jewish migration.
 Early Christians modeled their burial practices on Jewish customs, although they were forced by Roman rules to bury outside the city limits.
 Since land was expensive, they went underground, digging an estimated 375 miles of tunnels through Rome's soft volcanic tuff, and building networks of rooms lined with rectangular niches called loculi.
 Later, more complex tombs included cubical (small rooms that served as a family tomb) and arcosolia (large niches with an arch over the opening, also used for families).
 Both were often decorated with religious frescos, gold medallions, statues, and other art.
 The beauty wasn’t just for the dead but for the living, who congregated there to share funeral meals and mark death anniversaries.
 (The idea that persecuted Christians secretly worshipped there, however, is a Romantic-era legend.)

 By the early 5th century, barbarians had invaded Rome and began ransacking the tombs, so the remains of interred saints and martyrs were moved to more secure locations in churches around the city.
 The catacombs were forgotten for centuries, until miners accidentally rediscovered one under the Via Salaria in 1578.
-That set off a rush for relics (of dubious provenance) that made the gold rush look like a calm stroll.
+That set off a rush for relics (often of dubious provenance).
 Today, Rome’s 40-odd catacombs have been stripped of bodies, but the ancient frescoes and winding passageways make them well worth a visit.

 2. Paris Catacombs